- Clear app cache from device settings: Navigate to Settings > Apps, select the app, tap Storage, and tap the Clear Cache option.

 Cached data refers to temporary files stored on your device when you use apps or browse the internet.
 When app data is cached, your device can retrieve it faster, improving performance and reducing loading times for frequently used apps.
 However, the cached data can accumulate or get corrupted over time, slowing down the performance of an app on your Android phone.
 This tutorial will explore the various methods to clear the app and system cache on Android devices via ADB, Fastboot, stock and TWRP recovery, device settings, and third-party apps.

-So, how often should you clear the cache on your device?
+How often should you clear your device’s cache?
 The frequency of clearing cache can vary depending on your usage patterns.
-If your device is slowing down, or running out of storage space, it may be a good time to clear the cache.
-Moreover, clearing the cache can fix issues like app freezing or crashing on Android phones and tablets.
+If your device is slowing down or running out of storage space, it may be a good time to do so.
+Moreover, clearing the cache can fix freezing or crashing apps on Android.

 1. Clear App Cache from Android Settings